nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes/nuxeo-server-release-notes-2023-21.md

 ## Fix S3BlobScroll on Blob Provider With KeyStrategyDocId

-S3 Record blob providers are now properly scrolled
+S3 Record blob providers are now properly scrolled.

 ## Downgrade commons-compress

-commons-compress was downgraded to 1.21
+commons-compress was downgraded to 1.21.

 # Learn More